 While he historically worked as a web developer when living in San Francisco, he now works as a wine journalist, based in Catalunya, Spain.
 His writing income is derived from various articles he publishes for magazines such as: Decanter, World of Fine Wine, Wine & Spirits, Guildsomm, TimAtkin.com, and others.
 Work that may still be found on JancisRobinson.com, was unpaid.

 Additional portions of income are earned from export consultation, book sales of the Vinologue series, sporadic translation work, and then a larger umbrella of “wine education” which comprises guided tastings, lectures, and wine tours.

-He currently does not take any salary from Hudin.com as all subscription fees are invested into independent travel expenses as well as paying a small fee to contributing authors.
-Additionally, while a regular wine judge in competitions such as the Decanter Wine Awards, he receives no income from this activity beyond the organizers covering his cost of attending said competitions, sometimes via a daily stipend, but usually through their own purchase of travel needs.
+He currently does not take any salary from Hudin.com as all subscription fees are invested into independent travel expenses as well as paying a fee to contributing authors.
+Additionally, while a regular wine judge in competitions such as the Decanter Wine Awards, he receives no income from this activity beyond the organizers covering his cost of attending said competitions, sometimes via a daily stipend, but usually through their direct purchase of travel needs.

 Miquel is not currently employed by any winery, regional body, nor other commercial entity within the wine or greater alcoholic drinks sector.